32blit/32blit-sdk/docs/VisualStudio.md

 To find the built files use `Project` > `CMake Cache` > `Open in Explorer`.

 [More info about using CMake with Visual Studio](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019)

+## Troubleshooting

+If you see errors such as `Cannot open include file: 'SDL.h': No such file or directory` and `cannot open file 'SDL2.lib'` you've probably extracted the SDL development libraries wrong.
+Inside your sdl folders you should have the folders docs, include and lib not SDL2-2.0.10.